Experiment

 [1] Learn more at fga.dev.

-In our Auth0 Lab experiment, codenamed Sandcastle, we explored the feasibility and viability of an FGA solution based on Google Zanzibar that affords fine-grained access to resources based on relationships (ReBAC).
+In our Auth0 Lab experiment, codenamed Sandcastle, we explored the feasibility and viability of a large scale FGA solution as a service using relationship based access control (ReBAC) based on Google Zanzibar.

 [2] Read the Google Zanzibar paper.